 Federal work-study eligible students may wish to seek employment through the Community Service Work Study program.
-Several areas on campus offer Community Service positions including the SGA Child Care Center, the Institute for Community Service and Learning, the Macoskey Center, the Aebersold Recreation Center and the Women's Center.
+Several areas on campus offer Community Service positions including the SGA Child Care Center, The Office for Community-Engaged Learning (OCEL), the Macoskey Center, the Aebersold Recreation Center, and the Women's Center.

 State Student Employment Program

 For those students who do not demonstrate financial need as determined by the FAFSA, the University offers an extensive employment program using institutional funds.
 Maximum hours, wage rates, and hiring procedures are identical to those of the FWS program.